Certificate in Animal Management (Captive Wild Animals)

 4, 120 1.0

-Distance learning for one year (including work experience and three compulsory block courses)
+Full-time distance learning for one year (including work experience and three compulsory block courses)

 Approximately 45 places